riken-yokohama-AI-drug/intDesc/README.md

 ## Remarks
 - See the manual for the types of interactions analyzed by intDesc.
 - A document on the definition of interactions is currently being prepared.
-- Please note that access to this program is currently restricted to members of LINC (Life INterigence Consocium) only.
-It will be fully opened to the public as soon as the papers under submission are accepted.